Csrd For Uk Companies

 What should UK SMEs do first?

 Map EU customer exposure, prepare a basic ESG data room, calculate a first carbon footprint and identify which sustainability questions customers repeatedly ask.
+If the same requests keep returning, use the VSME guide to structure a proportionate evidence pack.

 Is UK SRS (UK Sustainability Reporting Standards) the same as CSRD?